RubixML/ML/README.md

 ---
 ### Model Persistence
 Model persistence is the practice of saving a trained model to disk so that it can be restored later, on a different machine, or used in an online system.
-Rubix persists your models using built in object serialization (similar to pickling in Python).
+Rubix persists your models using built in PHP object serialization (similar to pickling in Python).
 Most Estimators are persistable, but some are not allowed due to their poor storage complexity.

 ### Persistent Model
 It is possible to persist a model to disk by wrapping the Estimator instance in a Persistent Model meta-Estimator.
 The Persistent Model class gives the Estimator two additional methods `save()` and `restore()` that serialize and unserialize to and from disk.
 In order to be persisted the Estimator must implement the Persistable interface.